-- The county department shall maintain a copy of each credit report in the case record; and. - 4.
-Should the annual report show evidence of any inaccuracies, the county department shall inform the court of the inaccuracies, refer the youth to a Colorado Department of Human Services approved governmental or non-profit entity to resolve the inaccuracies, and inform the GAL of the referral. - F. The youth, county department caseworker, provider(s), and other representatives of the youth as appropriate, shall jointly develop a detailed, formal emancipation transition plan no more than ninety (90) days prior to the emancipation date of the youth.
-The plan, signed by all parties, shall include, but need not be limited to, the following: - 1.
-Assurance that the plan meets the specific self-sufficiency/cost of living standard in the county or state where the youth plans to reside. - 2. a plan shall be developed with the youth based on the information from the assessment and the youth's goals. - 3.
+The youth, county department caseworker, provider(s), and other representatives of the youth as appropriate, shall jointly develop a detailed, formal emancipation transition plan a minimum of ninety (90) business days prior to the projected emancipation date of the youth.
+The plan shall include, but not be limited to, the following:

+- 1. Assurance that the plan meets the specific self-sufficiency/cost of living standard in the county or state where the youth plans to reside. - 2.
+An individualized written assessment used to develop the plan that is as detailed as the youth elects, and is signed and dated by the youth and the parties that developed the plan. - 3.
 Personalization at the direction of the youth to meet the individual emancipation needs in order to help prevent homelessness. - 4.
 Copies of verifiable vital documents required in Section 7.305.5. - 5.
 Specific options for: - a.
 Housing, - b.
 Health insurance and health care decision-making information, - c.
-Education. - d.
+Education, - d.
 Local opportunities for safe mentors, - e.
 Continuing after-care support services, and - f.
 Work force supports and employment services. - 6.
 The plan shall be documented in the State Department's automated system in the Family Services Plan, and a copy given to the youth free of charge.